msendin/GetWebPageKotlin/readme.txt

-Simple app for downloading html code from google.com in Kotlin
+Simple app for downloading html code from google.com using Handler, in Kotlin